-As of June 30, 2011, Data I/O was not a party to any material pending legal proceedings, other than ordinary routine litigation incidental to the business.
+As of September 30, 2011, Data I/O was not a party to any material pending legal proceedings.

 Item 1A.
 Risk Factors

 In addition to the other information set forth in this report, you should carefully consider the factors discussed in Part I, "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2010, which could materially affect our business, financial condition or future results.
 The risks described in our Annual Report on Form 10-K are not the only risks facing our Company.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or operating results.
 Other than the following item, there are no material changes to the Risk Factors described in our Annual Report: